 This service is currently free to all eligible users with no cost to you or your health insurance.
 Original funding for this program was provided by the Oregon state legislature in 2019 and continuing services are supported by ODOT and the Oregon Department of Veterans Affairs.

-The Veterans Healthcare Transportation Service operates from 7am to 6pm, Monday through Friday.
+The Veterans Healthcare Transportation Service typically operates from 7am to 6pm, Monday through Friday.

 Pick up – Be ready 30 minutes before scheduled ride